Azure-Samples/azure-spring-apps-blue-green/README.md

 # Automated blue green deployment for Azure Spring Cloud applications

 This sample shows how to enable automated blue green deployment for Azure Spring Cloud apps.
 The repository contains a sample application and workflows to deploy this application in an automated blue green pattern.
-The provided sample can be updated for deploying your own Spring Boot application.
+The provided sample currently uses the Piggymetrics gateway application, but can be updated for deploying your own Spring Boot application.
 You can reuse the workflows in the [.github/workflows](.github/workflows) folder.
 The sample source code is based on the Azure Architecture Center sample for [Azure Spring Cloud blue green deployment](link still needed).

 ## Features